Skip to main content

 Many brands recycle fibres in order to make new clothing which is far more sustainable than making new fibres from raw materials.

-THTC and Rapanui sell organic cotton t-shirts that are from recycled materials, and the latter take your old organic clothing items back to turn them into new ones.
+Rubbish London only sell recycled cotton t shirts.
+THTC and Rapanui sell organic cotton t-shirts that are from recycled materials.
+Rapanui take back your old 100% clothing items, from any brand, to turn them into new ones.

 When choosing a t-shirt it’s better to buy a 100% cotton one, rather than one made from a blended fabric (that is, various different fibres), as it can be recycled at the end of its life, whereas blended t-shirts cannot.